-DAA expects students to behave in a manner that is in line with the school's behavior expectations when riding on any bus.
+DAA expects students to behave in a manner that is in line with the school's Behavior for Learning Guidelines when riding on any bus.

 Any incidents that occur on the bus should be reported to the bus driver and STS Manager for immediate follow-up in consultation with Elementary School Administration.